dequelabs/axe-core/doc/API.md

 ##### B. Options Parameter

-The options parameter is flexible way to configure how `a11yCheck` operates.
+The options parameter is flexible way to configure how `axe.run` operates.
 The different modes of operation are:

 * Run all rules corresponding to one of the accessibility standards
 * Run all rules defined in the system, except for the list of rules specified